tandrewnichols/varity/README.md

 You can pass any of the string types that are recognized javascript types (so not arguments or element).
 Use `null` for Null and `undefined` for Undefined (though there's not much value in expecting these in functions).

 ### With string abbreviations

+To keep calls to varity short, all built in types have one character analogs that can be passed collectively as a single string:

 ```javascript
 var wrapped = $('ssf', function(fname, lname, callback) {